JonasSchaub/FragmentFingerprints/README.md

 in the fingerprint are filled.
 The special feature of the fragment fingerprinter is that fingerprints are generated exclusively by comparing unique SMILES (Strings).
 This means that both the pre-defined fragments and the substructures or fragments of the molecule for which the fingerprint is being generated must be represented as unique SMILES strings.
+The implementation of the fragment fingerprinter based on Chemistry Development Kit (CDK).

 ## Contents of this repository
 ### Sources